Is "Knowing It's Malicious Enough?" Evaluating LLMs for Fine-Grained Malware Behavior Auditing: MalEval

-To construct $IR(f)$, we generate a context-driven description $\mathcal{D}{c}(f)$ by analyzing the one-hop caller–callee neighborhood $\mathcal{C}(f)$ of $f$ in the call graph.
-An evaluated language model first summarizes the functionalities of these neighbors.
-Then, combining them with the function’s source code and signature $\mathcal{N}(f)$, yields $\mathcal{D}{c}(f)$, a concise summary of the function’s role within the application.
-Paired with a sensitivity score $\mathcal{S}(f)$, this produces the final representation: $IR(f) = \langle \mathcal{N}(f), \mathcal{D}_{c}(f), \mathcal{S}(f) \rangle$.
-This process yields a context-aware summary that captures the function’s role within the application, providing focused and meaningful input for reliable evaluation.
+To construct $CIR(f)$, we derive a context-driven description $\mathcal{D}_{c}(f)$ by incorporating limited structural context from the call graph.
+Specifically, we consider the one-hop caller-callee neighborhood $\mathcal{C}(f)$ of $f$ to balance function coverage and dependence depth.
+For each neighboring function $f_{call} \in \mathcal{C}(f)$, we first generate a standalone functionality description $\mathcal{D}(f_{call})$ from its own source code, without contextual information.
+An LLM with fixed prompts and decoding settings then integrates these neighboring descriptions with the signature $\mathcal{N}(f)$ and decompiled code of $f$, producing $\mathcal{D}_{c}(f)$, a concise description of the role of $f$ within its invocation context.
+In addition, we associate each function with a sensitivity score $\rho(f)$, which estimates the potential involvement of $f$ in security-relevant behaviors, such as handling sensitive data or invoking privileged operations.
+Importantly, $\rho(f)$ is not a vulnerability verdict, but a coarse-grained risk prior that provides auxiliary guidance for downstream evaluation.
+The final representation is defined as $CIR(f)=\langle \mathcal{N}(f), \mathcal{D}_{c}(f), \rho(f)\rangle$.
+This process yields a context-aware summary that captures the function's role within the application, providing focused and traceable input for reliable evaluation.